-Hold the bearing cup and shim pack 'D' (Fig.5.) in place, and insert the Air Locker into the housing.

-Push the Air Locker hard across against the bearing and shim pack 'D', and measure the gap (ie. End Float) between the end of the seal housing assembly and the bearing seat of the differential housing with a feeler gauge.

-- Consult your vehicle manufacturer's service manual to determine the carrier bearing pre-load amount specified for your vehicle. - Add the specified pre-load amount to the measurement taken with the feeler gauge to determine a shim amount for 'E' in Figure 6.
+- Hold the bearing cup and shim pack 'D' (Fig.5.) in place, and insert the Air Locker into the housing. - Insert the original factory shims in their original positions on both sides. - Push the Air Locker hard across against the bearing and shim pack 'D', and measure the gap between the end of the master shim and the bearing seat of the differential housing with a feeler gauge. - Consult your vehicle manufacturer's service manual to determine the carrier bearing pre-load amount specified for your vehicle. - Add the specified pre-load amount to the measurement taken with the feeler gauge to determine a shim amount for 'E' in Figure 6.